bunnybooboo/learning-path/rust/rust-essentials/notes.md

 ## Aliasing

 You could assign a name to a type using `type MyType = u8;` then calling the user created variable name 'MyType' again using `let` in a function.
 If you were to define this variable outside of its type range, in this case outside of the range 0-255 then you'd be hit with an error and compile time `warning: literal out of range for its type.`

+## Expressions

+Rust code is mostly written using a series of expressions, collectively known as a statement.
+Binding a variable is a statement.
+Calling the variable is an expression.
+Expressions on their own have little value without a statement.

+Blocks of code are expressions too.
+However the expression is suppressed (assigning `()`) if you end the block with a semicolon, and assigning the full expression value if not ending with a semicolon.

+It's the standard in Rust to enforce when a statement ends though so most code lines end in a semicolon.